Kennedy provides comprehensive quality healthcare in an academic setting where we are proud to serve patients, the community and each other.

 - In December 2010, a grand opening celebration was held for the new $12.5 million, two-story 60-bed Sub-Acute Wing at the Kennedy Health Care Center in Washington Township.
 With this addition, which began in the fall of 2009, the number of beds at the five-star rated, long-term care facility increased from 130 to 190.
 The Sub-Acute Wing is geared toward patients who need a “bridge” between a hospital stay and a return to home.

 - In March 2011, Open House events were planned for the first two Kennedy Health Alliance primary care physician practices, in West Deptford and Marlton, NJ.
 The Kennedy Health Alliance – a network of South Jersey primary care physicians, specialists and medical support professionals -- provides South Jersey residents with “front-door” access to top-notch medical care, close to home.
-Other Kennedy Health Alliance offices have since opened in Swedesboro (May 2011), Voorhees (June 2011), Sewell (August 2011) and Stratford (November 2011).
+Other Kennedy Health Alliance offices have since opened in Voorhees, Sewell, Stratford, Sicklerville and Cherry Hill.

 - In the summer of 2011, Kennedy University Hospital’s Bariatric Surgery Program was accredited as a Level 1 facility by the Bariatric Surgery Center Network (BSCN) Accreditation Program of the American College of Surgeons (ACS).
 Kennedy is now one of only three ACS/BSCN Level One bariatric programs in the state of New Jersey.